 Usually replacing the liner would be an easy task for those of you who have a free-standing stock tank pool but ours is wedged into the hill with a ton of stones which will make it very very difficult to replace at some point.

-I guess you could line the tank with a carpet remnant before adding the liner, to see if it would help.
+I guess you could line the tank with a carpet remnant before adding the liner, to see if it would help but that would make sucking out any water that gets between the tank and liner more difficult.

 Our pool pump